 - Restriction shows that the paper contains more than one invention.
 Election shows that more than one species of the invention are available.
 Rest all lies upon the examiner to choose either one invention or species.

-7. Objection: The examiner includes all the objections related to specification, drawings or claims in this section.
+The examiner includes all the disagreements related to specification, drawings or claims in this section.

-8. Claims Rejection: The examiner may reject the application due to a number of mistakes in the claims section.
+The examiner may reject the application due to many mistakes in the claims section.
 Those are namely formatting, non-patentable subject, non-utility based approach, non-novel approach, non-obvious approach, etc.

 Now it is easy to understand that neither framing the patent application claims nor responding to an office action is a child’s play.
 Speaking affirmatively and keeping the integrity of the application, you should take help from any subject expert or legal attorney.